mdaizovi/sk8_bot/README.md

         `Disable`

     - Create a group chat and a channel.
-Add your bot to both, and make the Bot an admin of the channel.
+Add your bot to both, make the Bot an admin of the channel, and give it access to post messages.

   - Run ngrok by opening another terminal and typing: